 It stands to reason that improving one’s ability to breathe can have positive, far-reaching health benefits, one of which is achieving a better night’s sleep.
 So what are some ways to start breathing (and sleeping!) better?

-- If you have excess weight, losing weight will help, particularly if you suffer from sleep apnea.
+- If you have excess weight, losing weight can help, particularly if you suffer from sleep apnea.
 The American College of Physicians recommends weight loss for people who are overweight or obese.
 Why?
 “People who are overweight have extra tissue in the back of their throat, which can fall down over the airway and block the flow of air into the lungs while they sleep.”
 Otherwise, using a continuous positive airway pressure (CPAP) mask at night can be necessary to regulate breathing (and facilitate sleep).

 - If you have severe allergies or suffer from asthma, breathing well enough to get quality sleep at night could prove frustrating.
 According to The Sleep Foundation, “…rising cases of asthma could be the result of environmental factors such as an increase in exposure to pollution or indoor allergens.”
 Asthmatics often struggle with nighttime coughing, wheezing and breathlessness that can interfere with sleep.